erodola/DLAI-s2-2020/README.md

 ### News

+- **26/03/2020:** The tutorial of March 25th is now available for download.

 - **24/03/2020:** One slide added to [matrix meta-mechanics](https://github.com/erodola/DLAI-s2-2020/raw/master/04_linear/04b-matrix.pdf), explaining why gradient and trace can not be swapped.

 - **16/03/2020:** Youtube captions seem to work extremely well.
 Please feel free to turn on the subtitles, which incidentally also give you course notes for free.